arnoo/git-deliver/README.md

 Your project is now accessible on test_server.example.com at /project_files/delivered/current

-Let's deliver another version (tagged "v1.0") :
+Let's deliver another version (tagged "v1.0"):

     git deliver test_server v1.0

-You can ask Git-deliver what the current version on test_server is, who delivered it and when :
+You can ask Git-deliver what the current version on test_server is, who delivered it and when:

     git deliver --status test_server